-Right to withdrawal of children from Relationship Education
+Right to withdrawal of children

-Some parents / carers may prefer to take the responsibility for aspects of this element of education.
-They have the right to withdraw their children from all or part of Relationship Education except for those parts included in the statutory National Curriculum (i.e. in Science lessons).
+We intend our policy to be sensitive to the needs of different groups.
+Parents/carers have the right to withdraw their children from parts of PSCHE and Sex Education, except for those parts included in the statutory National Curriculum (Science, and the Relationships Education (Sep 2020)).
 Parents / carers are encouraged to discuss their concerns with staff at the earliest opportunity.
 Curriculum information is available on our school website or from our School Office.
 Parents / carers are welcome to review any Relationship Education resources the school uses.
-In this way we hope to minimise the likelihood of any withdrawals.